dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 ---

-Learning from this experience how things should not be done, we started thinking about how to solve this problem.
+Learning from this real experience how things should not be done, we started thinking about how to solve this problem.
 How to make our development environments more efficient.